master-mbzuai/AI701/readme.md

 ## How to run

-Refer to the installation phase
+Cd into the code directory ```cd code```

+**NOTE:** In order to see the final results, only step 3 is necessary.
+If you want to train everything from scratch (time consuming) start from step 0

 There is a specific order to reproduce our results.

-0. Step 0 is to get the pretrained weights either for PhiNet or Resnet (get access at link: https://huggingface.co/micromind/ImageNet)
+0. Step 0 is to get the pretrained weights on imagenet either for PhiNet or Resnet (get access at link: https://huggingface.co/micromind/ImageNet)

-0. Cd into the code directory ```cd code```

 1. Once the pretrained weights are downloaded or the access was granted, the first step is to run the python script: